West North Avenue

 for West North Avenue

-The Department of Housing and Community Development and Coppin Heights CDC have partnered on a purchase strategy to increase home ownership and along West North Avenue.
+The Department of Housing and Community Development and Coppin Heights CDC have partnered on a purchase strategy to increase home ownership along West North Avenue.
 Presently, there are 20 unoccupied properties along the route pending receivership for CHCDC.

 Walbrook Mill Apartments